 Mass production would allow affordable modern furniture in the 1950s.
 Furthermore, with the magazine’s modern design that would announce its originality with loud and unusual covers, each domus edition was a little piece of art all by itself.

-Apart from brief introductory essays, provided by renowned architects and designers, all original captions and explanatory texts are reproduced in Italian.
-Together with an overview of all the magazine’s covers from the respective decade.
+Apart from brief introductory essays, provided by renowned architects and designers, all original captions and explanatory texts are reproduced in Italian together with an overview of all the magazine’s covers from the respective decade.
 In the appendix, a complete English translation of that information is waiting.

 A useful comprehensive index at the end of each volume provides names of brands, manufacturers, designers, materials, trademark furniture and designs, architects and artists.